Figsh/xfscss/CODE_OF_CONDUCT.md

 ## Enforcement

-Project maintainers may remove, edit, or reject contributions that do not align with this Code of Conduct or are contributing guidelines.
+Project maintainers may remove, edit, or reject contributions that do not align with this Code of Conduct or the contributing guidelines.

 ## Attribution